orbs-network/orbs-network-typescript/e2e/README.md

 - CONNECT_FROM_HOST - Set to *true* if you run it directly from the docker host.
 Otherwise, if run from inside a docker, set to *false*.
 - E2E_NO_DEPLOY - Set to *true* if you wish to run the e2e test on a pre-deployed environment.
 - E2E_PUBLIC_API_ENDPOINT - The address of the node Public API to connect to (Ignored if E2E_NO_DEPLOY = false).

+### Stress test

+Can run with `yarn run stress-test` or `TEST=stress-test ./run-from-host.sh`.
+Takes a parameter `E2E_ACCOUNTS_TOTAL` (default: `10`).

+This number of accounts will be initialized and then transfers between them will be initiated in certain order: from N to N+1 and in case of N+1 to 0.